SteveL-MSFT/PowerShell-RFC/2-Draft-Accepted/RFCxxxx-PowerShellGet-3.0.md

 ### Saving resources

-With the removal of PackageManagement, there is still a need to support saving arbitrary nupkgs used for scripts.
+With the removal of PackageManagement, there is still a need to support saving arbitrary nupkgs (assemblies) used for scripts.

 `Save-PSResource -Type Library` will download nupkgs that have a `lib` folder.
 A `-AllowPrerelease` switch allows saving prerelease versions.